mattermost/docs/source/administration/mmctl-cli-tool.rst

 server (e.g., via SSH).
 This tool is currently in beta and can be used alongside the Mattermost CLI tool.
 In the future, the Mattermost CLI tool will be deprecated.

-This feature relies solely on community contributions and we'd like to extend our gratitude to the contributors who have worked on this project.
-We are currently accepting PRs for the following outstanding commands:
+This feature was developed to a large extent by community contributions and we'd like to extend our gratitude to the contributors who have worked on this project.
+We are currently accepting PRs for Help Wanted issues in the `mattermost-server <https://github.com/mattermost/mattermost-server/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+mmctl>`__ repo.
+You can learn more about the unit test coverage campaign for mmctl in the `Unit testing mmctl commands <https://mattermost.com/blog/unit-testing-mmctl-commands/>`__ blog post.

-- mmctl channel: list-ldap
-- mmctl license: remove
-- mmctl permissions: add, remove, show
-- mmctl user: list
-- mmctl version
-- mmctl websocket

-You can view the Help Wanted issues in the `mattermost-server <https://github.com/mattermost/mattermost-server/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+mmctl>`__ repo.

 **Notes**